Beslan school hostage crisis victim identification

 The hostage takers seized the school on the traditional first day of the Russian school year.
 After a brief exchange of gunfire with the police, the terrorists forced their hostages to crowd into the school’s gymnasium.
 The terrorists then shot a number of men who appeared to be most capable of resistance and forced other hostages to throw out the bodies and clean up the blood.

 The perpetrators may have hidden weapons and explosives in the school before their attack, but this point is denied by official reports and remains open to question.
 As security forces surrounded the school, the terrorists mined the gym and set up wires that, if tripped, would cause the explosives to go off.
-They also announced that if anyone attempted to intervene forcefully, they would kill fifty hostages for every one of their own number killed and twenty hostages for every one of their group injured.
+They also announced that if anyone attempted to intervene forcefully, they would kill fifty hostages for every terrorist killed and twenty hostages for every terrorist injured, warning that if five of them died or the lights went out even briefly, they would kill all hostages and detonate the explosives.

 The Tragedy

-On the afternoon of the second day of the siege, the hostage takers allowed Ruslan Aushev, the president of the Russian republic of Ingushetia, to enter the school.
+On the afternoon of the second day of the siege, the hostage takers allowed Ruslan Aushev, the president of the Russian Republic of Ingushetia, to enter the school.
 Several of the hostage takers were later revealed to be Ingushetians, an ethnic group closely related to the Chechens.
 Aushev was allowed to bring twenty-six hostages out of the school with him.
-The terrorists also gave Aushev a list of demands, apparently authored by Chechen rebel leader Shamil Basayev, who reportedly had ordered the seizure of the school but was not present.
-One of the demands was that Russia recognize the independence of Chechnya.
+The terrorists also gave Aushev a list of demands, apparently authored by Chechen rebel leader Shamil Basayev (the leader of Riyadus-Salikhin Suicide Fighters Battalion), who reportedly had ordered the seizure of the school but was not present.
+One of the demands was that Russia recognize the independence of Chechnya and to end the war by withdrawing troops from Chechnya.
+Other demands included the release of their imprisoned comrades.

 The events that took place on September 3 are still not entirely clear.
-Some members of the Russian military were allowed to approach the school to take away bodies, and as they did so, bombs went off in the gymnasium and the hostage takers began firing, killing two of the servicemen.
+Some members of the Russian military were allowed to approach the school to take away bodies, and as they did so, bombs went off in the gymnasium, and the hostage takers began firing, killing two of the servicemen.
 About thirty hostages were able to escape in the chaos.
-Then Russian special forces, along with civilian volunteers, began to attack the school, and a pitched battle ensued.
-Explosions and gunfire continued for the rest of the night, and when the fighting was over, 334 hostages, 31 hostage takers, and more than 20 other people were dead.
+Then, Russian special forces, along with civilian volunteers, began to attack the school, and a pitched battle ensued.
+Explosions and gunfire continued for the rest of the night, and when the fighting was over, 362 hostages were dead, including 176 children.
+Among the dead were also 31 hostage takers and more than 20 others not identified as hostages or attackers.
+The one terrorist who survived, Nur-Pashi Kulayev, was taken to trial in 2005 and sentenced to life imprisonment.

 Bibliography

 Giduck, John.
 Terror at Beslan: A Russian Tragedy with Lessons for America’s Schools.
-Golden, Colo.: Archangel Group, 2005.
+Archangel Group, 2005.

 Javeline, Debra.
 “What the Beslan School Siege Taught Us.”
 Notre Dame Magazine, Spring 2023, magazine.nd.edu/stories/what-the-beslan-school-siege-taught-us/.
 Accessed 13 Aug.
 2024.